11135-65 Avenue Edmonton, Alberta T6H 1W3 · Traditional Lands of Treaty 6 First Nations

 Founded in 2014, the bank is one way to realize Westwood’s purpose as a compassionate community of free religious thought, inviting all people to rest, grow & serve the world.
 As a shared ministry of the congregation, it is available to members, friends & staff of Westwood congregation.

-The Minister & Compassionate Connections Coordinator, as discreet bankers, access offerings on account when requested or needed by Westwoodians, providing compassionate support & comfort during troubling times.
+The Compassionate Connections Coordinator, as discreet banker, accesses offerings on account when requested or needed by Westwoodians, providing compassionate support & comfort during troubling times.

 Members, friends & staff can deposit a service or request a withdrawal for any of the following offers: